j5bot/proton-pack-wiring/isolation/Isolation.md

   When the switch is in the "On" position, it will connect the battery to the GP⭐️ 5V electronics.
   This can of course be purchased pre-wired.

+- A JST-XH connector (female although it plugs into a "port" on the pack board)

+  You will plug this into the port on the GP⭐️ pack board.
+  The easiest way to obtain this part and the above USB-A plug is just to cut the included cable in two.

 - If using pre-wired cables: Some way to color code 5 different red wires.

   For example, 5 (non-black) colors of electrical tape.